AliceNN-ucdenver/Iasa/career.md

 - **Peers:** People who can collaborate and share opportunities
 - **Industry Connections:** People who can expand your external network

-Rey didn't just find one mentor—she learned from Luke, Leia, and even redeemed Ben Solo.
+Rey didn't just find one mentor: she learned from Luke, Leia, and even redeemed Ben Solo.
 Your career needs diverse perspectives.

+When Luke told her "Confronting fear is the destiny of a Jedi.
+Your destiny," she understood that growth requires facing what scares you most.

 ## Common Pitfalls to Avoid (Learn from Others' Mistakes)

-**Don't try to be someone you're not.** Authenticity beats perfection every time.
+> **Don't try to be someone you're not.** Authenticity beats perfection every time.
 Buffy was most effective when she embraced being both a teenager and a supernatural warrior, not when she tried to be perfect at either.

-**Don't network only when you need something.** Build relationships before you need them.
-Taylor Swift didn't start building fan relationships after she needed them—she cultivated them from day one.
+> **Don't network only when you need something.** Build relationships before you need them.
+Taylor Swift didn't start building fan relationships after she needed them: she cultivated them from day one.

-**Don't assume good work speaks for itself.** You need to translate your work into business impact language.
+> **Don't assume good work speaks for itself.** You need to translate your work into business impact language.
 Your technical brilliance means nothing if nobody understands its value.

-**Don't skip the feedback step.** Your blind spots are called blind spots for a reason.
+> **Don't skip the feedback step.** Your blind spots are called blind spots for a reason.
 Even Rey needed others to point out her weaknesses and potential.

-**Don't wait for permission to lead.** Every hero's journey starts with someone who wasn't "ready" but stepped up anyway.
+> **Don't wait for permission to lead.** Every hero's journey starts with someone who wasn't "ready" but stepped up anyway.
 Your career is built on these moments of courage.

+As Buffy said: "In every generation, one Slayer is born, because a bunch of men who died thousands of years ago made up that rule.
+They were powerful men.
+So I say we change the rule."

+Don't let outdated rules limit your potential.

 ## The Feed Forward Approach: Rewriting Your Inner Movie